 When possible, support certified gluten-free lip balm brands.
 How you spend your money will dictate how other brands treat allergens in the future.

-Use my personalized coupon code, GOODFORYOUGF, for 20 percent off your entire Red Apple purchase.
+Use my coupon code, GOODFORYOUGF, for 20 percent off your entire Red Apple purchase.
 The code cannot be combined with other offers.

 Additional Reading